-The Company had no current financial assets or liabilities measured at fair value during the year ended December 31, 2021.
 The Company's policy is to recognize transfers between levels of the fair value hierarchy on the date of the event or change in circumstances that caused the transfer.
-There were no transfers into or out of Level 3 during the years ended December 31, 2022 and 2021.
+The Company did not transfer any investment securities between the classification levels during the years ended December 31, 2023 and 2022.